-- " create a community which is compact and walkable, with development generally within a 5 minute walk (400m radius) of a community focal point.
-A community focal point may include a park, public transport stop, active retail use, community facility or similar - " deliver building heights which are generally in accordance with the indicative building heights identified in Map 4 and are compatible with surrounding development - " create an active place characterised by a high quality public realm and safe, attractive pedestrian areas which encourage community interaction and support active, healthy lifestyles - " provide built form which supports a mix of land uses that support activity during the day and at night - are integrated with or complement development in neighbouring sites and precincts, having regard to the marina and potential filling or land reclamation - " ensure all buildings address the street, reinforce streetscapes and integrate with the public realm, with service areas and carparking located to the rear of buildings, in particular promoting building design which reinforces Middle
+- > create a community which is compact and walkable, with development generally within a 5 minute walk (400m radius) of a community focal point.
+A community focal point may include a park, public transport stop, active retail use, community facility or similar - " deliver building heights which are generally in accordance with the indicative building heights identified in Map 4 and are compatible with surrounding development - create an active place characterised by a high quality public realm and safe pedestrian areas which encourage community interaction and support healthy lifestyles - provide built form which supports a mix of land uses that support activity during the day and at night - " appropriately interfraces with existing residential development within and adjoining the PDA boundary and mitigates impacts from density or height by providing: - " visual buffers and setbacks or graduation in height - appropriate access arrangements, and

-- Street as the main entrance and gateway into the PDA - " are designed to enhance the relationship with the waterfront - " contribute to an articulated streetscape along key pedestrian and street connections - respond to and conserve local site characteristics, settings, places of heritage significance, landmarks and views, and uses built form and natural features to provide specific identity and character, by avoiding or minimising impacts and considering the nature and scale of development that may impact cultural heritage - " maximise north facing orientation of buildings and views to parks and Moreton Bay - " provide a safe environment through the application of Crime Prevention Through Environmental Design (CPTED) principles such as passive surveillance of public spaces and activated street frontages - " ensure adequate visual and noise amenity - " provide for advertising devices which are in accordance with standards set out in the planning scheme8 - " ensure sites have sufficient dimensions to accommodate buildings, landscaping, parking, access and circulation areas - " provide opportunities for Aboriginal stewardship and reconciliation. - Refer to Redland City Council planning provisions.
+- " complementary uses - ensure all buildings address the street, reinforce streetscapes and integrate with the public realm, with service areas and carparking located to the rear of buildings, in particular promoting building design which reinforces Middle Street as the main entrance and gateway into the PDA - " enhance the relationship with the waterfront - contribute to an articulated streetscape along key pedestrian and street connections - conserve local site characteristics, settings, places of heritage significance, landmarks, breezes and views - uses built form and natural features to provide specific identity, which complements existing local character and cultural heritage - maximise north facing orientation of buildings and views to parks and Moreton Bay - provide a safe environment through the application of Crime Prevention Through Environmental Design (CPTED) principles such as passive surveillance of public spaces and activated street frontages - " ensure adequate visual and noise amenity - " provide for advertising devices which are in accordance with standards set out in the planning scheme7

+- ensure sites have sufficient dimensions to accommodate buildings, landscaping, parking, access and circulation areas - " provide opportunities for Aboriginal stewardship and reconciliation.